MCDELTAT/MK4_Accelerometer/README.md

     * See the table below for a table of boards that have been tested and verified as working.
 3. Soldering Iron and related tools.
 4. (Optional) A multimeter will be helpful.
 5. Mounts for the board.
-3D printable mounts for the generic board and my board will be linked here later.
+3D Printable mounts for the X and Y-Axis can be found [here][9].
+The mounts are designed for MK4 printers, but the mounting tray is designed to be modular.
+At the moment the only tray is for the generic accelerometer boards.
+I will provide another tray for my custom board later.
 6. Some kind of computer capable of controlling your MK4 Printer and a USB-C Cable.
 I tested everything with a Raspberry Pi running Octoprint, but any compatible software should be functional.
 For example, Mainsail or Pronterface should be more than capable.

 ## Soldering Your Accelerometer Board